lintanganugerah/lintanganugerah/README.md

 ### 🌱 A Bit About Me
 - 🔭 Currently working on personal projects & hone my skills
-- 💡 Always exploring new tech stacks and modern best practices
+- 💡 Always eager to create something and learn something in line with modern best practices

 ---